aminazeb/csmar-stata-data-analysis/README.md

 # Data Filtering Helper

-This project filters five datasets to keep companies present across them with sufficient year coverage.
-It targets parent-company statements and year-end (Dec 31) rows only.
-It also classifies sales and product-diversification data into parent and consolidated outputs with company metadata.
+This project filters five datasets to keep companies present across them with sufficient year coverage (Dec 31 rows), then merges and classifies them into parent/consolidated sales and product diversification outputs with company metadata.

 ## Files expected (in --data-dir)